-The Auction insights report for Search campaigns provides 5 ;different statistics: impression share, overlap rate, position above rate, top of page rate, and outranking share.
+The auction insights report for Search campaigns provides 4 different statistics: impression share, overlap rate, position above rate, top of page rate, and absolute top of the page rate.
 You can generate a report for one or more keywords, ad groups, or campaigns (as long as they meet a minimum threshold of activity for the time period selected), and segment results by time and device.

 Descriptions of the auction insights statisticsImpression share

 Impression share is the number of impressions you received divided by the estimated number of impressions you were eligible to receive.
 Eligibility is based on your current ads' targeting settings, approval statuses, and Quality Scores.
 In the auction insights report, impression share also tells you the impression share of other advertisers as a proportion of the auctions in which you were both eligible to show.

 - Shopping campaigns don’t use Quality Score.
 However, the overall quality and relevance of your Shopping ads offers do factor into their eligibility.
 Learn more about impression share

 - Sometimes impression share at the campaign and product group level and impression share from auction insights reports may have slight differences.
 The reason for the slight discrepancy is likely that auction insights filters out auctions with very low impressions, which the campaign level doesn’t (this is to reduce auction insights latency).